 Just as anyone who drives a car has a duty to drive in a safe, responsible manner, all pilots, commercial and private, have a duty to fly safely and in accordance with the rules and regulations of the Federal Aviation Administration.

 In the great majority of cases, pilots do indeed fly responsibly.
 But when they deviate from the standards that are set forth by the FAA, they are negligent in in their duties and must be held accountable for their malfeasance.

 Plane crash cases are extremely complex.
 The National Transportation Safety Board is the agency responsible for air crash investigations.
-Attorney Gonzalez-Sirgo and his team of attorneys, investigators, air crash specialists and other experts utilize the information provided by the NTSB to help prove liability.

 Many aircraft accident cases involve complex jurisdictional issues, depending on where the plane departed, where it was headed and where the malfunction and crash occurred.